 Vickers hardness can be calculated from the indention hardness.
 A comprehensive study conducted by the Federal Institute for Materials Research and Testing (BAM) compared 20 materials using the conventional Vickers hardness method and the Vickers hardness method with values calculated with InspectorX algorithms and reevaluated using HIT.
 It showed a mean difference of < 10% vs. 25-30% with other software packages.

 [T. Chudoba, M. Griepentrog, International Journal of Materials Research 96 (2005) 11 1242 – 1246]

-During depth sensing nanoindentation measurements for the determination if the indentation hardness HIT according to DIN EN ISO 14577, the load-displacement curve F(h) is measured with a certain maximum load.
+During depth sensing nanoindentation measurements for the determination if the indentation hardness HIT according to ISO 14577, the load-displacement curve F(h) is measured with a certain maximum load.
 The hardness can only be indicated for the maximum depth reached in this measurement.
 A hardness profile along the depth can only be determined by measuring different loads at different locations on the specimen.
 This is a time-consuming procedure and requires a lot of effort for analysis of the data.